 The best way to compare income protection insurance is to use an independent income protection specialist.
 LifeSearch is a specialist broker whose service we have vetted.
 They will quickly compare income protection insurance quotes from the UK’s leading insurance companies.
 To get a quote that suits your needs follow the steps below:

-1. Click on this Income protection quote request*
+- Click on this Income protection insurance quote request*

-4. Alternatively, if you want to chat to a LifeSearch adviser sooner rather than later then you can do so by calling 0203 764 0275.
+- Alternatively, if you want to speak to a LifeSearch adviser sooner rather than later then you can do so by calling 0203 764 0275.

-Remember, when comparing income protection quotes online via a comparison site, the quote you receive may not end up the cheapest once your case undergoes medical underwriting.
+Remember, when comparing income protection quotes online via a comparison site, the quote you receive may not be the cheapest once your application is assessed.
 That's where the insurance company assesses the level of risk you pose to them and sets your premium accordingly.
 That is why it is always best to speak to a specialist as they can discuss your health upfront and select the insurance company that will treat you the fairest.
 They do all of the hard work for you ensuring that you get the very best price.

 Things to consider when taking out income protection